alinjfz/spam-classifier-naive-bayes/README.md

 **Why "Naive"?** The model assumes all tokens are conditionally independent given the class.
 In practice this is rarely true, but it makes computation efficient and often performs well on text data.

 **The Zero Problem:** If a token appears in spam but never in not-spam training documents, P(token | not_spam) = 0.
-Multiplied across all tokens, the entire not-spam score becomes zero — even if other tokens strongly suggest legitimate email.
+Multiplied across all tokens, the entire not-spam score becomes zero, even if other tokens strongly suggest legitimate email.

 **Laplace Fix:** Add 1 to every count and add vocabulary size V to the denominator.
 No probability is ever exactly zero: